Lets Revive!!!

 6. Add the lemon and the cornstarch to the soup; cook until thickened.

-: For crisp lovers, add the crispy corn tortilla chips just before u serve.
+Dress up: For crisp lovers, add the crispy corn tortilla chips just before u serve.
 You could also add coriander leaves / grated cheese.

 Last weekend, I started off to make brownies then decided why not make brownie bites (my creation !).
 I thought it didn't come out well but over time I loved it.
 Will post the recipe soon.